outsharded/instagram-network-mapper/README.md

 Login as prompted and allow the scraper to run.

+## Note on running
+The scraper runs two mutuals deep, ie:
+You > Your Freinds > Their Freinds

+This may lead to thousands of accounts being scanned, and this may take a long time.
+The program is designed to be started and stopped without losing data as everything is constantly saved in a database.

 Once the gexf is output, find and open it with Gephi.
 I suggest using ForceAtlas 2, and filtering the Topology>Degree>2+, to map connections, rather than end nodes.